 If you’re new to journaling for your mental health – remember like any new skill, journaling takes practice.

 One of the number one reasons I’m so passionate about journaling is because it’s an accessible tool that anyone can use in their own home.

 Not everyone has the resources for other self-care resources.

 Journaling is something anyone can do as long as they have access to a pen and paper.

-If you’re thinking of trying journal prompts for mental health, I’ve left one below as a starting point.
+If you’re thinking of trying journal prompts for mental health, or looking for journaling prompts for moms, I’ve left one below as a starting point.
 Take 2 minutes to reflect and write down your response.

 I am feeling guilty for_______________

 If you’re a mom who’s struggling, or you know a mom who might be struggling, take a moment to explore The Honest Mom Journal.

 It’s an 8 week journal internationally designed to help moms let go of the unrealistic expectations and damaging mindsets that stop moms from seeing the good stuff.

 Order your journal today